-It is against the law to participate in certain business practices that limit or prevent competition.
-This is anti-competitive behaviour.
-The Competition and Consumer Act 2010 (Cth) (CCA) bans businesses from behaving in a way that damages competition.
-The CCA restricts businesses from acting anti-competitively.
-It restricts contracts, understandings, arrangements or concerted practices that have the purpose, effect or likely effect of substantially lessening competition in a market.
+In Australia, anti-competitive behaviour refers to behaviours performed by businesses that limit or prevent competition.
+This behaviour is illegal as the Competition and Consumer Act 2010 (Cth) (CCA) bans businesses from behaving in a way that damages competition.
+The CCA restricts businesses from acting anti-competitively by restricting contracts, understandings, arrangements or concerted practices that have the purpose, effect or likely effect of substantially lessening competition in a market.

-The term market was defined in the legal case Re Queensland Co−operative Milling Association Ltd., Defiance Holdings Ltd. (Proposed Mergers with Barnes Milling Ltd as an area of close competition or the field of rivalry between firms.
-In a market, there is substitution between one product and another, and between one source of supply and another, in response to changing prices.
+The term market was defined in the legal case Re Queensland Co−operative Milling Association Ltd., Defiance Holdings Ltd. (Proposed Mergers with Barnes Milling Ltd as an area of close competition between firms or a field of rivalry between firms in which there is substitution between one product and another, and between one source of supply and another, in response to changing prices.
 A market has four elements:

 What Is ‘Substantially Lessening Competition In The Market’?